Longines Cal.12.68Z 9ct 1951

 As can be seen, the movement is in absolutely tip-top condition following a thorough overhaul and service by our vintage Longines specialist watchmaker.
 This means the movement has been completely disassembled, cleaned, inspected and rebuilt using only original Longines parts where required, then carefully calibrated and tested.
 Upon return, this watch is now running to within +6 seconds per day which is absolutely outstanding for any vintage watch of this age.
 When fully wound, this movement also has a 41-hour power reserve.

-These movements are very accurate and very reliable, making it completely practical and appropriate for regular everyday use.
+These movements are very accurate and reliable, making it completely practical and appropriate for regular everyday use.
 Our watchmaker has indicated this particular movement is in top condition and with regular servicing every 2 to 3 years, we would fully expect this watch to run very happily for many more decades to come!
 We are therefore very pleased to offer a 12-month warranty on this watch movement* and servicing in the future, as required.
-‘Longines’ is signed on the bridge, together with ‘17 Jewels’ and ‘Swiss’.
-Also found here is the calibre number 12.68Z.
+‘Longines’ is signed on the bridge, together with ‘17 Jewels’ and ‘Swiss Made’.
+Also found here is the calibre number 12.68Z and the serial number 8757126 indicating this watch was produced in 1951.
 All this detail has been painstakingly filled in with 9-carat gold in order to increase its legibility against the background.
 These points, though minor in themselves, elevate Longines movements of the time, to something which is a cut above the rest.
-The movement serial number is 8,757,126 indicating this watch was produced in 1951.

 *Please note – our 12 months’ warranty is only applicable if the full list price is paid.